- Who We Are

 Florida voters approved a ballot initiative in banning hog gestation crates.
 This was the first time in history that any state prohibited an intensive method of production due to animal welfare concerns.

 In July, the Florida Legislature passed into law a statute forbidding the sale of any animal that is “unable to stand and walk unassisted,” and requiring their humane treatment.

-In July, Republican Governor Bill Graves of Kansas signed into law a statute that forbids the sale animals “unable to rise to its feet by itself” at livestock markets, requiring the immediate and humane euthanization by an accredited veterinarian.
+In July, Republican Governor Bill Graves of Kansas signed into law a statute that forbidding the sale of any animal “unable to rise to its feet by itself” at livestock markets, requiring the animal’s immediate and humane euthanization by an accredited veterinarian.